Iris Murdoch: Philosophy

 Her philosophical work was influenced by Simone Weil (from whom she borrows the concept of 'attention'), and by Plato, under whose banner she claimed to fight.
 In re-animating Plato, she gives force to the reality of the Good, and to a sense of the moral life as a pilgrimage from illusion to reality.
-From this perspective, Murdoch's work offers perceptive criticism of Kant, Sartre and Wittgenstein ('early' and 'late').
+From this perspective, Murdoch's work offers perceptive criticism of Kant, Sartre, and Wittgenstein ('early' and 'late').
 Her most central parable, which appears in The Sovereignty of Good, asks us (in Nussbaum's succinct account), "to imagine a mother-in-law, M, who has contempt for D, her daughter-in-law.
 M sees D as common, cheap, low.
 Since M is a self-controlled Englishwoman, she behaves (so Murdoch stipulates) with perfect graciousness all the while, and no hint of her real view surfaces in her acts.
-But she realizes, too, that her feelings and thoughts are unworthy, and likely to be generated by jealousy and an excessively keen desire to hang on to her son.
+But she realises, too, that her feelings and thoughts are unworthy, and likely to be generated by jealousy and an excessively keen desire to hang on to her son.
 So she sets herself a moral task: she will change her view of D, making it more accurate, less marred by selfishness.
 She gives herself exercises in vision: where she is inclined to say 'coarse,' she will say, and see, 'spontaneous.'
 Where she is inclined to say 'common,' she will say, and see, 'fresh and naive.'
 As time goes on, the new images supplant the old.
 Eventually M does not have to make such an effort to control her actions: they flow naturally from the way she has come to see D." This is how M cultivates a pattern of behavior that leads her to view D "justly or lovingly".
 The parable is partly meant to show (against Oxford contemporaries including R. M. Hare and Stuart Hampshire) the importance of the "inner" life to moral action.
 Seeing another correctly can depend on overcoming jealousy, and discoveries about the world involve inner work.